vuanhtuan1012/data-engineering/p2-data-modeling/L4_NoSQL Data Models.md

 **Notice:**
 - fields in WHERE clause **have to be in order** that they appear in PRIMARY KEY.
 It means if we have primary keys are `year, album_name` this WHERE clause will result an error `WHERE album_name='Let It Be'`, but these WHERE clauses work well `WHERE year=1970`, `WHERE year=1970 and album_name='Let It Be'`.
 - text in WHERE clause is put in single quotation-marks `'`, not in double quotation-marks `"`.
-- fields not in PARTITION KEYS or CLUSTERING COLUMNS can't be in WHERE clause.
+- fields not in PRIMARY KEY can't be in WHERE, ORDER BY clauses.
+- if a field in PRIMARY KEY appears in WHERE clause, it has to appear after fields which are before it in PRIMARY KEY.
 - Failure to include a WHERE clause will result in an error.

 > The WHERE clause must be included to execute queries.